 By 2007, at just 11-years-old, Tim-Kevin was already starting to win Burton AM Tours across the globe, going on to become the overall winner of the competition three years in a row.
-Then in 2010, he claimed 2nd places in both the Slopestyle and the Halfpipe events at the Burton European Junior Open in Laax, Switzerland; he then went on to win the Slopestyle the year after.
-He has since claimed 2nd place in the Halfpipe event at the 2012 Youth Olympic Games in Innsbruck, 1st place in the same event at the FIS World Junior Championships 2012, with another podium place racked up the following year.
+Then in 2010, he claimed second places in both the Slopestyle and the Halfpipe events at the Burton European Junior Open in Laax, Switzerland and went on to win the Slopestyle event the year after.

-The Slovenian rider’s life philosophy of “go big or go home” seems to ring true as he relentlessly pulls out the stops.
-Tim-Kevin's current goal is to win Air & Style but at the rate he’s going he’ll soon accomplish that and set his sights even higher!Read more
+The Slovenian rider’s life philosophy of “go big or go home” seems to ring true as he always relentlessly pulls out the stops.
+Tim-Kevin's goal is to win Air & Style, but at the rate he’s going he’ll soon accomplish that and set his sights even higher!Read more